On shy singing and meeting Ol' Dirty Bastard in the parking lot of Grateful Dead show.

 Steve Gunn is in a particularly good mood today for two reasons.
-Firstly, his second “songwriter” record, Time Off, recently debuted to particularly glowing reviews, bolstered by his celebrated cameos opening for and playing with Kurt Vile and the Violaters, and secondly, we’re at one of his favorite Polish restaurants, Lomzynianka, on Manhattan Avenue in Greenpoint.
+Firstly, his second “songwriter” record, Time Off, recently debuted to particularly glowing reviews, bolstered by his celebrated cameos opening for and playing with Kurt Vile and the Violators, and secondly, we’re at one of his favorite Polish restaurants, Lomzynianka, on Manhattan Avenue in Greenpoint.
 Like his music, he’s low-key and gracious, taking time to carefully answer each of my questions.
 Time Off is the kind of record that patiently waits for you to catch up to it, and when you eventually do, it creeps into your consciousness, due to his evocative six-string work as much as the meditative tone the record sustains throughout.
 Steve and I sat down over pierogies—boiled and fried—to discuss square dances in Virginia, his songwriting process, and the unlikely similarities between the Wu-Tang Clan and the Grateful Dead.

 Gary Canino So you grew up in the suburbs in Pennsylvania?